yenchiah/project-website-template/README.md

 Here are several known problems and bugs that will be addressed in a later version:

 - The dropdown menu in the widget has clicking problems on Windows Firefox.
-- The no_body_scroll setting for the dialog widget does not work on mobile devices.
 - On mobile Safari, the menu on the top will not close after opening it.
 This is because the menu icon on mobile Safari retains focus after a touch event, and the menu relies on the loss of focus event of the icon to close.